- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Very low in Saturated Fat, Cholesterol, and Sodium

 - — A Good Source of Thiamin, Iron, Phosphorus, Manganese, Dietary Fiber, and Folate

-People have been enjoying nutritional lentils benefits for millennia as it’s a proven fact that they’ve been included in our ancestors’ diet as far back as 13000 years.
-Lentils are a type of legume, which is easy to cook and contains a lot of protein and minerals.
-It’s an excellent food for everyone as lentils are gluten-free and are safe to eat even for babies.
-Organic Red Split Lentils from Food To Live are of top-quality and free from dangerous contaminants and toxic additives.
+People enjoy the nutritional advantages of lentils for centuries.
+These red split lentils are a type of legume that is easy to cook and contains many proteins and minerals.
+It’s an exceptional food for everyone as lentils are safe to eat, even for babies.
+Organic Red Split Lentils from Food To Live are high quality and free from dangerous contaminants and toxic additives.

 Lentils Nutrition: Dietary Fiber, Protein & Carbs

-- Lentil curry – perfect complement for rice.
+- lentil curry – a perfect complement for rice

-- Lentils stew – tastes great with any spices and vegetables.
+- lentils stew – tastes great with many spices and vegetables

-- Lentil chili – low-fat & low-calorie alternative to a regular chili.
+- lentil chili – low-fat & low-calorie alternative to regular chili

 You can also make your lentil flour, which is very nutritious.
 Use it to make lentil crackers, cookies, or add it to protein shakes.
 Be sure to try some lentil pasta because it’s delicious and much healthier than wheat.
 If you are into sprouting, buy whole seeds to grow lentil sprouts and add them to salads, sandwiches, stews, and green smoothies.

 - Bring a pot of water to boil.
 Once the water is boiling, add the lentils.
 Reduce the heat as necessary to maintain a lively simmer.